michelegiovannibianchi/TRECI/PZC/README.md

 # Workflow to develop an ML force-field for metal/water interface at PZC

-*Workflow_PZC.ipynb* describes in detail each step of the workflow:
+*Workflow_PZC.ipynb* describes in detail each step of the workflow.

 Sequence of STEPS:
 - STEP 1: Training